dgaydukov/cert-ocpjp11/files/BitManipulation.md

 ```
 8 => 1000
 4 => 0100
-     1100 => 12 # now our value include bit 4 or third bit from right is set to 0
+OR   1100 => 12 # now our value include bit 4 or third bit from right is set to 0
 ```

 ### Tricks